hhajibadri/cse15l-lab-reports/lab3report/lab3report.md

 ./technical/plos/journal.pbio.0020430.txt:        Although Dr. Octopus is a fictional character, a figment of a vivid imagination, ./technical/plos/journal.pbio.0020430.txt:        Octopus.
 The fictional BMI in
 ```
+Using "-i" means grep will do a case insensitive search rather than the default cause sensitive search.
+This is useful if you are trying to find all occurences of a string no matter the capitalization.
+Also words at the beginning of a sentence will have the first letter capitalized so this would help when using "grep -i".